 - Select “Start a new submission” at the top

 - Follow all instructions to submit.

-Some departments require students submit their projects to DSpace before receiving a diploma.
+Some departments require students submit their Senior Projects to DSpace before receiving a diploma.
+If not required to submit for graduation, submission is strictly voluntary.
 Follow departmental guidelines.
-If not required to submit for graduation, submission is strictly voluntary.

 Carefully read the information below before completing the permission form for your senior project.
 If you have questions about the intended use of your project, please consult your senior project director before signing.

 As a condition of the degree award, the College has the royalty-free right to retain, use and distribute a limited number of copies of your senior project.
 In accordance with this policy the College has the right to electronically archive, convert, or copy your senior project to ensure its future preservation and accessibility.
 The College also has the right, at the discretion of the faculty, to make the project available to current faculty, students and appropriate staff.
 You retain the right to determine whether the project may be made available outside Allegheny.

 To the extent this Project is an educational record as defined in the Family Educational Rights and Privacy Act (FERPA) (20 USC 1232g), you may request that the College not post your project in the online archive.